rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 }
 ```

-Then the `Config` struct will be imported by your API users, initialized, and passed to the
+Then the `Config` struct will be imported, initialized, and passed to the `Do` function by
-`Do` function:
+your API users:

 ```go
 package main